A short story by Nguyễn Thị Phương Trâm

 Lizy, what shall mama make for din din tonight?
 Spaghetti, Spam fried rice- waddling through my third trimester, all I’m perpetually yearning for is an endless nap- a nap Lizy?
 Papa can call for pizza.
 I would sneak into bed nightly, next to the tiny frame.
 Anh, curled up in a ball sucking her callous right thumb; for this earthly angel, I’d never missed daylight.
 Tuân kissed me before he left, or did he?
 I vaguely remember whispers and shuffling of shoes.
 Tuấn shares my mother’s love affair, for him it was the Queen of Clubs.

 Falling in love is a thick fog appearing overnight, one would stumble into it knowingly, but totally blind, unaware of that head-on collision!
 Mai’s love for Anh’s ba will always be a mystery to me.
-My sister never saw Tuan’s hands in both her pockets and my mother’s conclusively.
+My sister never saw Tuan’s hands in both her pocket and my mother’s pocket conclusively.
 Tuan was clever, witty, charming, and from a wonderful family.
-There are moments toward the end I believed, she did just that, married him for his family.
+There were moments toward the end I believed, she did just that, married him for his family.
 I was born after Saigon fell, she was five when my auntie smuggled her on the boat ending up in Songkhla Refugee Camp.
 Mai was a stranger when we saw each other after fifteen years.
 My mother wept, Rose hung onto my mother’s left trouser leg like a Koala on speed.

 Propped up amidst crisp white pillows Mai’s withered form was yellow and shrivelled.
 Mai’s eyes glowed, rosary beads in between thumb and fingers, lips in rhythmic adoration to Mother Mary.
 My faith failed as I watched her.
 There were drugs that could have saved her, but no divine intervention, what hope?

 I was above the South China Sea when they had covered her face with crisp white linen at St. Vincent’s.
 I was heading for Hanoi to finalize my divorce.
-My husband of eleven years felt it was time I devoted my life to his family’s business, while he may devoted more of his valuable time to an eighteen-year-old cabaret singer at our local club.
+My husband of eleven years felt it was time I devoted my life to his family’s business, while he may devote more of his valuable time to an eighteen-year-old cabaret singer at our local club.
 It’s true; I have forgotten what I looked like in the mirror so confirmed by my mother-in-law.
-We’ve never had children, an infinite blessing.
+We never had children, an infinite blessing.
 It is an ugly world.